 The point of this prompt is to ignore the content of the visuals and focus on the advertising title cards that aim to pull you into the story concept.
 Instead of focusing on how this film answers the above question, I’m going to answer it myself.

-Story Idea #3: Let’s go horror.
+- Story Idea #3: Let’s go horror.
 A serial killer is granted a wish: to be able to kill a victim by living the victim’s life in one day.
 So, for example, whereas the serial killer used to murder his victims the old fashioned way (blood and gore and such), he now selects only those people whose lives he covets most.
 By performing a specific ritual, he is able to grasp his victim and spend twenty-four hours inhabiting the highlights of the person’s life.
+Perhaps he even experiences the unique and tantalizing meals from their favorite fantasy films, a concept you can explore further in this list of delightful foods.
 He must commit suicide at the end of the twenty four hours.
 This will kill the person and return him to his body.
 If he doesn’t, he dies.

 Fantasy Writing Prompt #3: Key Dialogue